Shraeyas/Pitney-Bowes-Hackathon/README.md

       ```
       {
           answer: "Answer to the Query."
-          ques: "Most Relevznt question for the query"
+          ques: "Most Relevant question for the query"
           suggest: Object(5)
                    0: "Question Suggestion 1"
                    1: "Question Suggestion 2"